History of the Northern Territory: 1838–1861

+1862–1868

 In 1862, John McDouall Stuart succeeded in traversing Central Australia from south to north.
 His expedition mapped out the route which was later followed by the Australian Overland Telegraph Line.
 Stuart wanted the newly discovered region to be called "Alexandra Land", in honour of the Princess of Wales.
 The name was gazetted in 1865 applying to the portion South of 16°S of what is now the Northern Territory.
-For some time, Northern Territory including Arnhem Land referred to the region North of that.
+For some time, Northern Territory including Arnhem Land referred only to the region north of that line.

 In 1863, the Northern Territory was annexed by South Australia by letters patent.
 Following the annexation, a fourth attempt at settlement occurred in 1864 at Escape Cliffs, about 75 km from present-day Darwin.
 Colonel Boyle Travers Finniss was responsible for the settlement.
 There were numerous confrontations with the local Marananggu people, and when he was recalled to Adelaide in 1867, the settlement disbanded.
 The South Australian government also tried to find sites for additional settlements, sending explorer John McKinlay to search in the region of the Adelaide River, but he had no success.

+1869–1900

+On 5 February 1869, George Goyder, the Surveyor-General of South Australia, established a small settlement of 135 men and women at Port Darwin.
+Goyder named the settlement Palmerston, after the British Prime Minister Lord Palmerston.
+In 1870, the first poles for the Overland Telegraph were erected in Darwin.

 Uluru and Kata Tjuta were first mapped by Europeans in 1872, during the expeditionary period made possible by the construction of the Australian Overland Telegraph Line.
 In separate expeditions, Ernest Giles and William Gosse were the first European explorers to the area.
-While exploring the area in 1872, Giles sighted Kata Tjuta from a location near Kings Canyon, naming it Mount Olga for Queen Olga of Württemberg, and in the following year, Gosse observed Uluru and named it Ayers Rock, in honor of the Premier of South Australia Sir Henry Ayers.
+While exploring the area in 1872, Giles sighted Kata Tjuta from a location near Kings Canyon, naming it Mount Olga for Queen Olga of Württemberg, and in the following year, Gosse observed Uluru and named it Ayers Rock, in honour of the Premier of South Australia Sir Henry Ayers.
 The barren desert lands of Central Australia disappointed the Europeans as unpromising for pastoral expansion, but would later come to be appreciated as emblematic of Australia.